 1. Know the essentials: Audience, Occasion, and Topic

-The first step to impromptu speaking is knowing your audience, occasion, and topic.
-This will give you a foundation to start from and will help you focus your thoughts.
-If you’re delivering a speech for a work event, then your audience will likely be colleagues or people in your industry.
-The occasion will be a formal one, so you’ll need to adjust your language and tone accordingly.
+The first step to impromptu speaking is understanding your audience, occasion, and topic.
+This foundation helps you focus your thoughts.
+For a work event, expect colleagues or industry peers as your audience.
+Since it’s a formal setting, adjust your language and tone accordingly.

 2. Know the purpose of your speech